radgeek/feedwordpress/readme.txt

 Tested up to: 2.3.1
 Stable tag: 0.992

-FeedWordPress is an Atom/RSS aggregator for WordPress.
-When activated, it syndicates content from feeds you choose into your WordPress weblog.
+FeedWordPress syndicates content from feeds you choose into your WordPress weblog.

 == Description ==